19hours/sg-statutes/Acts/Environmental Protection and Management Act.md

 Neonicotinoid compounds used as pesticides, the following:

+Formulated products containing Imidacloprid approved for household use and belonging to Table 5 of the WHO Recommended Classification of Pesticides by Hazard.

 Imidacloprid

-Formulated products containing Imidacloprid approved for household use and belonging to the WHO Class IV hazards.

 Niclofolan